 When Will Your Next Book Be Available?

-But I know you’re all waiting for the next story to come out!
+But I know you’re all waiting for the next story.
 That’s why I provide monthly progress reports in my newsletter, and often check in daily on my Facebook page.
-That’s also why I’m committed to writing every single day–seven days a week, 365 days a year.
-You name it, I’m writing.
-Because I know so many of you are waiting for the next book.
+That’s also why I’m committed to writing every single day.

-When it’s done, I’ll announce it here on my website, in my newsletter, and on Facebook.
+When the next book is done, I’ll announce it on my website, in my newsletter, and on Facebook.
+I’ll do my best to make sure you hear about it!

 _ _ _